VARoDeK/MyNotes/Arch/OS_Installation/1_install_Arch_CUI.md

+#Introduction
-# The ISO image provided by ArchLinux has only Command Line Interface.
+The ISO image provided by ArchLinux has only Command Line Interface.
 GUI can be added later.
 Hence first we need to Install ISO, to do so follow this guide.

-## If you have already installed the ISO and are ready to install GUI, refer [here](https://github.com/VARoDeK/mynotes/blob/master/Arch/OS_Installation/2_install_GUI_on_Arch.md).
+* If you have already installed the ISO and are ready to install GUI, refer [here](https://github.com/VARoDeK/mynotes/blob/master/Arch/OS_Installation/2_install_GUI_on_Arch.md).

 ---